hanisko/threejs-starter/README.md

 npm install
 ```

-Compile the code for development and start a local server:
+Compile the code for development and start a local server at: http://localhost:8080/

 ```
 npm start